eoPortal

 |

-Biomass Satellite mission focuses on biomass monitoring for carbon assessment.
-Biomass will address the status and dynamics of forestry for a better understanding of the carbon cycle.
+The Biomass satellite mission focuses on biomass monitoring for carbon assessment.
+Launched in April 2025 and led by the European Space Agency (ESA) as the seventh Earth Explorer, Biomass will address the status and dynamics of forests for a better understanding of the carbon cycle.

 Quick facts